Attitude Adjuster

-Attitude Adjuster is a studio album by the rapper Pastor Troy, released in 2008.
+Attitude Adjuster is the twelfth studio album by the rapper Pastor Troy, released in 2008.
 Attitude Adjuster debuted at number 116 on the U.S. Billboard 200 chart, selling about 6,400 units its first week.

 Critical reception

 AllMusic wrote that the album "comes on strong with 'I’m Hot (I Got That Lava)' and doesn’t let up throughout with its barrage of thumping, head-nodding beats and tales of hardcore life delivered in Troy’s amped-up, aggro style."